 Species distribution modeling and remote sensing

 Incorporating spatial information in SDMs raises a number of methodological issues.
 These issues are associated with the type of spatial variable (e.g., climate, topography, land use), their quality and associated error and uncertainties, their typical process length, and their context of use; with the quality and spatio-temporal resolution of the species data; and with the context in which SDMs are applied.
-These challenges remain to be fully explored.
+This working group aims at exploring these challenges.